-The product prototype should include the proposed features and terms and conditions for the product.
-The features and terms should be based on the market research.
-You will need to consider the legal context, competitive landscape, your existing savings accounts, as well as the needs and aspirations of the youth and parents with whom you spoke.
-The input from the target market and the segmentation decisions will help you determine the product features, the extent of youth control, the need for withdrawal restrictions and whether it is a commitment or liquid account.
-You may need to investigate options to place restrictions on withdrawals from the account, as well as consider alternative dormancy conditions for youth accounts.
-Maintaining funds in the accounts over the long-term is an objective, but since these accounts may have less regular deposit and withdrawal activity than adults, the accounts risk dormancy unless the conditions are adapted.
+The D product prototype should include the proposed features, terms, and conditions for the product, which should be largely informed by the market research, while also considering the legal and regulatory context, your business objectives, and the competitive landscape.
+The input from the target market and the segmentation decisions will help you determine the product features, the extent of youth control, the need for withdrawal restrictions and whether it is a commitment or regular savings account.
+You may need to investigate options to place restrictions on withdrawals from the account, as well as consider alternative dormancy conditions (internal definitions) for youth accounts.
+Maintaining funds in the accounts over the long term is an objective, but since these accounts will likely have less regular deposit and withdrawal activity than adults, the accounts may be at higher risk of dormancy unless the conditions are adapted.